-Death is just the beginning in this dark, emotional Gothic Regency Romance...
+Death is just the beginning in this dark, chilling Gothic Regency Romance...

-> After the death of her beloved guardian, Miss Felicity Fields is left adrift, her future uncertain.
-Grief-stricken, she launches a plan to use the ancient art of alchemy to bring back to life the woman who was like a mother to her.
+After the death of her beloved guardian, Miss Felicity Fields is left adrift, her future uncertain.
+Grief-stricken, she launches a plan to use her knowledge of alchemy to build a Philosopher's Stone, and bring back to life the woman who was like a mother to her.
 The last thing this blunt bluestocking needs is the return of Nicholas Harding, the Duke of Wycliffe and rightful owner of her home on the wild coast of Cornwall.
 He stirs an unexpected passion within her, and Felicity has had enough change in her life.

-> Bocka Morrow, Coast of Cornwall, England
+Bocka Morrow, Coast of Cornwall, England

 Death had taken everyone Felicity Fields had ever loved.